 The feature was first spotted by iDeviceHelp, who shared screenshots showing the FaceTime warning message.
 It quickly went viral as people debated whether Apple’s intentions were protective or invasive.

-Apple has said that the nudity detection is powered by on-device machine learning.
+Apple has said that on-device machine learning powers the nudity detection.
 This means all analysis happens locally on the user’s iPhone or iPad.
-The company insists no data leaves the device and no one at Apple has access to your photos, videos, or encrypted FaceTime calls.
+The company insists no data leaves the device, and no one at Apple has access to your photos, videos, or encrypted FaceTime calls.

-“Because the photos and videos are analyzed on your device, Apple doesn’t receive any indication that nudity was detected, nor does it gain access to the content,” the company explained on its support page.
+The company explained on its support page, “Because the device analyzes the photos and videos on your device, Apple doesn’t receive any indication that nudity detected, nor does it gain access to the content.”

 Some beta testers report they were able to toggle the feature off in settings, but others claim it remains active even when disabled.
-It’s possible that the system is turned on by default for accounts registered to minors and accidentally affecting others.
+It’s possible that Apple turns on the system by default for accounts registered to minors.
+The system then accidentally affects others.

-Apple unveiled iOS 26 in June with promises of new family tools to keep children safe online.
+Apple unveiled iOS 26 in June, promising new family tools to keep children safe online.
 Alongside the FaceTime filter, there are also updates that blur explicit images in Shared Albums.
-But so far, Apple has not clarified whether the nudity detection in FaceTime is meant to apply to adult users or if this is an unintended glitch in the beta.
+But so far, Apple has not clarified something important.
+Did the company intend the nudity detection in FaceTime for adult users?
+Or did an unintended glitch in the beta cause it?

 This isn’t the first time Apple has faced criticism over safety tools.
 In 2021, the company proposed scanning iCloud photos for child sexual abuse material.
 That plan was paused after public outcry over privacy concerns.
 Now, some fear this new FaceTime feature could start a similar controversy.

-The iOS 26 public beta is expected to launch in mid-July, with the final release planned for September alongside the iPhone 17.
+Apple expects to launch the iOS 26 public beta in mid-July.
+The company also plans the final release for September alongside the iPhone 17.
 Until then, users will be watching closely to see if Apple makes adjustments to the controversial FaceTime feature.